Paul Shafer, PhD

 Pronouns: he/him/his

-Dr. Shafer is an assistant professor in the Department of Health Law, Policy, and Management, co-director of the Boston University Medicaid Policy Lab, and affiliate faculty of the Boston University Center for Antiracist Research.
+Dr. Shafer is an assistant professor in the Department of Health Law, Policy, and Management and co-director of the Boston University Medicaid Policy Lab.
 His research focuses on how health insurance and social safety net policies affect health, well-being, and equity.
 Do they work and are the benefits distributed equitably?
 If they don't work or have unintended consequences, why and how can we fix them?
 He is also an investigator with the Partnered Evidence-based Policy Resource Center at the VA Boston Healthcare System and research fellow with the Office of Personnel Management.

 He previously served as a research economist at RTI International and junior fellow at the Agency for Healthcare Research and Quality.
 He is a former Robert Wood Johnson Foundation Health Policy Research Scholar, which amplified his commitment to policy-engaged scholarship and research translation.
 He holds a PhD in health policy and management with a concentration in health economics from the University of North Carolina at Chapel Hill, an MA in applied economics from the University of North Carolina at Greensboro, and a BA in economics from the University of North Carolina at Chapel Hill.